-Alexandru Slătineanu, first director of the Agriculture from (1852 - 1857) Alexandru Slătineanu was professor of Agriculture, having vast knowledge in the field of physics, chemistry and mineralogy, while Konzelman was "director of applied works".
+Alexandru Slätineanu, first director of the Institute of Agriculture from Pantelimon (1852-1857) Alexandru Slătineanu was professor of Agriculture, having vast knowledge in the field of physics, chemistry and mineralogy, while Konzelman was "director of applied works".
 Besides them, the school also employed five other professors, a "trainer" and a gardener.
 Alexandru Slătineanu affirmed: "The profession of a land worker is the knowledge of the means by which to make a larger profit with little capital or with less work.
 The land worker is a manufacturer of products.
 Its factory is the soil and the works done on it.
 He must know the type of land it works, the crops that fit best and which make more profit; he must find out the ways to improve a less productive land, he must improve the conditions for growth and production of the plants, the reasons for damages or diseases, the ways of preventing the bad things".
 His assertion is just as true today, too.
-There is not much data about the first year of functioning of the school, but it is an established fact that all courses took place on the Pantelimon estate property of the Civil Hospitals organisation whose plan of crops had been decided by Konzelman since November 1st, 1852.
+There is not much data about the first year of functioning of the school, but it is an established fact that all courses took place on the Pantelimon estate - property of the Civil Hospitals organisation - whose plan of crops had been decided by Konzelman since November 1st, 1852.
 On the leased land, the School organised its administrative headquarters, the mulberry nursery (50 hectares), a garden of fruit trees and vegetables, a factory for agricultural machinery and tools, as well as the actual farm.
-Constantin Bozianu, director of București schools, said in his Manuel Thonomical mount distatolog Tantile intop in to Mkoales in Typius as opmost showming popule Crops Plan of the Pantelimon Estate, drawn up by W. Konzelman in 1852
+Constantin Bozianu, director of București schools, said in his speech, at the awarding festivity for the 1852-1853 year of education that "the School of agriculture established this year, gave and electric pulse to land agriculture..."
+Thurse Stronomial many menute historical Traditional ments in the the strong of the st 13 thinger miestel flooring trappes nopto, wrapingad open 200 agin Kotoma tr 8 Later/en spoutlight Potagia Crops Plan of the Pantelimon Estate, drawn up by W. Konzelman in 1852

-FROM PANTELIMON
+Award given by FROM PANTELIMON